Holden HR: Engines and transmissions

-A three-speed manual gearbox with column change was standard on the HR with a two speed "Powerglide" automatic transmission available as an option.
+A three-speed manual gearbox with column change and synchronization on the top two gears was standard on the HR, with a two-speed "Powerglide" automatic transmission available as an option.
 An Opel four-speed manual gearbox was offered from June 1967.

 Production and replacement

 A total of 252,352 vehicles were produced up to January 1968 when the HR was replaced by the Holden HK series.The price at release was A$2286 for the 161 cuin Special Sedan manual and A$2856 for the Premier Station Sedan manual.

+The HR was the first Holden to be assembled at General Motors New Zealands brand new plant in Trentham in 1967.